khansasafira19/sipenademo/README.md

 7. Import sipantas.sql to the database you created in step 6.
 8. If you have a username other than "root" for your database, make changes in database config, in config\db.php and config\dblogin.php
 9. Access the website using URL localhost/sipenademo/

+# CSS Folder:
+The CSS files on sipena/css folder are my personal modification for another yii2 website I create.
+It's not much, but it's quite better-looking than the default CSS provided by Yii.
+You may need to modify it to make it work perfectly on your own website.